APEx: Accuracy-Aware Differentially Private Data Exploration: Introduction

+Differential privacy~\cite{DBLP:conf/tcc/DworkMNS06} as a state-of-the-art privacy guarantee is an appealing solution for the collaboration between external data analysts and data owners on sensitive data exploration, for this guarantee provably bounds the information leakage about any single record in the database and permits noisy answers to aggregate queries.
+Unfortunately, there are very few and limited applications.
+The challenges in using differential privacy for data exploration are two-fold.
+First, existing approaches using differential privacy for data exploration focus on one specific domain~\cite{Johnson:2013:PDE:2487575.2487687, visdpt16} and thus cannot be generalized to other domains.
+Second, though there are general differential privacy tools for SQL databases \cite{McSherry:2009:PIQ:1559845.1559850,Proserpio:2014:CDS:2732296.2732300,DBLP:journals/corr/JohnsonNS17}, neither the data owners nor the data analysts are privacy experts who know how to add noise to the queries and how to correlate query accuracy with data privacy using these tools.

-Inspired by these results, we propose \system, a system that allows external cleaning engineers tune cleaning workflows on sensitive datasets while ensuring strong privacy guarantees.
-Cleaning engineers explore the dataset and the space of configuration parameters for the cleaning task by adaptively posing aggregate queries to \system.
-Rather than thinking in terms of privacy bounds, the cleaning engineers are only required to specify an error \emph{tolerance} on each of their queries.
-As the name suggests, \system \emph{translates} queries with tolerance to query answering strategies that satisfy \emph{$\epsilon$-differential privacy}~\cite{DBLP:conf/tcc/DworkMNS06}, a strong privacy guarantee that permits noisy but accurate answers to aggregate queries, while provably bounding the information leakage about any single record in the database.
-Noisier aggregates ensure stronger privacy guarantees (smaller $\epsilon$). \system allows the data owner to specify a bound on the privacy leakage about any single record to the cleaning engineer, and ensures that every sequence of queries it answers has a total privacy leakage below this bound.
+Therefore, to solve above challenges, we propose \system, an accuracy-aware privacy engine for data exploration, which allows external analysts to explore sensitive datasets while ensuring differential privacy.
+As shown in Figure~\ref{fig:problemsetting}, the data analyst explores the dataset by adaptively posing exploratory queries to \system.
+Rather than thinking in terms of privacy bounds, the data analysts are only required to specify an \emph{accuracy} requirement on each query.
+As the name suggests, \system \emph{translates} these queries with accuracy requirements to mechanisms that satisfy differential privacy. \system allows the data owner to specify a bound on the privacy leakage about any single record to the data analysts, and ensures that every sequence of queries it answers has a total privacy leakage below this bound.
+In this way, the data owner can easily collaborate with external data analysts to achieve guarantees on both the exploration quality and the privacy leakage.